 I am super enthusiastic about using art and technology for storytelling and advocacy but I sometimes feel that I don’t quite have the skills to bring my ideas to life by myself.

-Although, I’m part of a Maker’s movement in Nigeria, I always stayed on the side of strategy and documentation and so when my colleague, Oba, the founder of Vilsquare Makerlab, recommended the HubIT MakerLab Berlin event, I was excited and conflicted.
-Excited because, as a filmmaker whose primary motivation is advocacy, I am constantly looking for new ways to engage audiences.
-I was conflicted because I had never made anything with hardware and didn’t feel competent.
+Although, I’m part of a Maker’s movement in Nigeria, I always stayed on the side of software and so when my colleague, Oba, the CTO of Vilsquare, recommended the HubIT MakerLab Berlin event, I was excited and conflicted.
+Excited because I am constantly looking for new ways to engage audiences.
+I was conflicted because I had never personally made anything with hardware and didn’t feel competent.
 But my doubts slowly started to fade after the pitch session on the first day.

 HubIT MakerLab Berlin lasted from February 21 – 23, 2020 and it opened with a pitch session shortly after participants arrived so that people could share their ideas and organically form groups of interested parties.
 Davide, the Italian teammate whose idea I worked on wanted to visualize parental leave.
 His idea was still vague but I joined his team because I was keen on exploring new ways to express the gender wage gap and how it further penalizes mothers.
 Two other members – Benjamin, a German physicist, and Gustavs, an entrepreneur from Latvia also joined the team.